cdi-spec/cdi-spec.org/contribute.md

 In addition to the mailing lists, we use JIRA to track issues [https://issues.jboss.org/browse/CDI](https://issues.jboss.org/browse/CDI).
 If you want to register an error in the specification (JIRA calls this a *Bug*), request a clarification (JIRA calls this a *Clarification*) or request a new feature (JIRA calls this a *Feature Request*), please create an issue.

-When you create an issue please set the Affects Version to 1.0 and do not set a Fix Version.
-The CDI specification lead (Pete Muir) will check the issue, and either request clarification if the report is not clear, or raise it with the EG to discuss whether it should be fixed for 1.1.
+When you create an issue please set the Affects Version to 1.2 and do not set a Fix Version.
+The CDI specification lead (Pete Muir or Antoine Sabot-Durand) will check the issue, and either request clarification if the report is not clear, or raise it with the EG to discuss whether it should be fixed for 2.0.

 The current draft of the specification is available on github at <http://github.com/cdi-spec/cdi> - you are welcome to clone this repository, and create patches and submit pull requests if you wish.
 It is the duty of the specification lead to ensure that the specification is consistent and well written, so expect some backwards and forwards before your patch is accepted!